cmcfarlane/meta/Reading-List.md

 Overall, Christine. *Why Have Children: The Ethical Debate*.
 MIT Press, 2012.

+Parenti, Christian. *Tropic of Chaos: Climate Change and the New Geography of Violence*.
+Nation Books, 2011.

 Parr, Adrian. *The Wrath of Capital: Neoliberalism and Climate Change Politics*.
 Columbia UP, 2012.

 Pettit, Becky. *Invisible Men: Mass Incarceration and the Myth of Black Progress*.
 Russell Sage Foundation, 2012.